jldodds/ncc-smt-cryptol/post.md

      result_max (fn largest_pn truncated_pn pn_nbits)
 ```

-It's worth noting that Cryptol has first-order functions.
+It's worth noting that Cryptol has first-class functions.
 You can see that we actually
 parameterize this property over functions with the same signature as ```DecodePacketNumber```.
 This will be useful when we fix the function in a minute!

 Let's try to prove that the function meets the specification: